Take Charge of Your Legal Education!

 The ASP Interim Director does individual work with students on mastering certain skills or tackling particular challenges, such as time management or test preparation.

-To facilitate effective work sessions, students who want to meet individually with Ms. Plunkett are asked to schedule meetings.
-1Ls should use the sign-up sheet on the TWEN course site ASP 1L Embedded Workshops and upper level students should use the sign-up sheet on the TWEN course site ASP Upper Level Workshops.
+To facilitate effective work sessions, students who want to meet individually with Prof. Plunkett are asked to schedule meetings.
+1Ls should use the sign-up sheet on the TWEN course site ASP 1L Embedded Workshops Spring 2014 and upper level students should use the sign-up sheet on the TWEN course site ASP Upper Level Work Spring 2014.

 If students are not free during any slots available on TWEN or have a pressing matter to discuss, they should email firstname.lastname@example.org to arrange a meeting time.